lassekongo83/zuki-themes/README.md

 #### Removing the themes

-As root, remove the `Zukitre Zukitwo Zukitre-dark Zukitwo-dark` folders located in `/usr/share/themes`
+As root, remove the `Zukitre Zukitwo Zukitre-dark Zukitwo-dark Zuki-shell` folders located in `/usr/share/themes`